-First, the algebraic solver is a higher-order function, i.e. it takes another function as one of its arguments.
-The only other functions in Stan which share this feature are the ordinary differential equation solvers (see section Ordinary Differential Equation (ODE) Solvers).
+First, an algebraic solver is a higher-order function, i.e. it takes another function as one of its arguments.
+Other functions in Stan which share this feature are the ordinary differential equation solvers (see section [Ordinary Differential Equation \(ODE\) Solvers](#)).
 Ordinary Stan functions do not allow functions as arguments.